zio/zio/docs/datatypes/core/runtime.md

 ## Custom Runtime

-Sometimes we need to create a custom `Runtime` with a user-defined environment and user-specified `Platform`.
+Sometimes we need to create a custom `Runtime` with a user-defined environment and user-specified `RuntimeCOnfig`.
 Many real applications should not use `Runtime.default`.
-Instead, they should make their own `Runtime` which configures the `Platform` and environment accordingly.
+Instead, they should make their own `Runtime` which configures the `RuntimeConfig` and environment accordingly.

 Some use-cases of custom Runtimes: